 30 Points for servicing residential gas equipment

-1. Check thermostats are level and have proper anticipator settings if applicable.
-Electronic thermostats do not need to be leveled.
-Most electronic thermostats have menus to choose cycle rates.
+1. Check that the thermostats are level and have proper anticipator settings if applicable.
+Electronic thermostats do not require leveling.
+Most electronic thermostats have menus that allow you to select the correct cycle rates.

 2. Turn off power supply